Data model

 type varchar(255) Connexion type

-entity_id int unsigned Reference to the connected external
+entity_id int unsigned Reference to the entity (ecosystem view)

-network_id int unsigned Reference to the internal neetwork connected to the entity
+network_id int unsigned Reference to the internal network(s) connected to the entity

-dst varchar(255) IP Adress(es) or IP Range of the destination of the connection
+dst varchar(255) Destination IP address(es) or destination range of the connection

 security text Security requirements of the system